Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Discussion

 Second, some candidate companions are not included in the formal sample.
 We mark these features with question marks in Fig.~\ref{fig:RGB_selection_blue}.
 They fall into two distinct categories.
 One class consists of companions at very small projected separations that are unresolved in unlensed fields.
 Strongly lensed systems demonstrate that companions can exist at separations that would be extremely difficult to resolve without lensing \citep{Baggen2025}.
-As companions are typically much fainter than the LRD, they are difficult to identify if they lie within $\sim2$ LW pixels.
-Adopting 2--2.5 pixels as an effective resolution limit corresponds to a physical scale of $\sim500$ pc, as indicated in Fig.~\ref{fig:sep_lum}.
+As companions are typically much fainter than the LRD, they are difficult to identify if they lie within $\sim2$ long-wavelength pixels.
+Adopting 2 pixels as an effective resolution limit corresponds to a physical scale of $\sim500$ pc, as indicated in Fig.~\ref{fig:sep_lum}.
 Systems classified as isolated may therefore host unresolved blue companions at smaller separations.
 Indeed, in several cases we observe faint blue residual features near the LRD position after subtraction of the red component (Fig.~\ref{fig:RGB_selection_blue}).
-These features are not detected as independent sources by the pipeline but may represent companions at very small separations.
+These features likely correspond to intrinsically small three-dimensional separations ($r_{\rm 3D}\lesssim500$ pc).
+A small fraction of apparent overlaps could also arise from projection effects, where companions at larger separations happen to lie close to the line of sight.
+A simple geometric estimate shows that the probability of two sources appearing coincident in projection purely due to such alignment is small: for a characteristic red component size of $\sim100$ pc and a typical intrinsic separation of 1 kpc, the probability of such an overlap is only 1.5\%.
+Projection effects could therefore account for at most a small number of cases in the present sample.
 The second class consists of sources that are clearly detected at larger projected separations and exhibit morphologies consistent with high-redshift star-forming galaxies, but for which the photometric redshift solutions do not satisfy our statistical consistency criterion.
-This typically reflects limited band coverage or low signal-to-noise rather than contradictory redshift constraints.
+This typically reflects limited band coverage or low SNR rather than contradictory redshift constraints.
 Although these sources are visually compelling and consistent with being physical companions, we exclude them from the formal sample.
 Including all such candidate companions marked with question marks in Fig.~\ref{fig:RGB_selection_blue} would increase the inferred companion fraction to 72\%.